cristian4onofrei-code/Avaya-CDR-listener/README.md

 # Avaya-CDR-listener
 alternative to _list bcms skill_ but for regular hunt groups

-**Requirements:**
-- Onex Communicator SIP registered to Session Manager
-- all Session Managers configured with remote Syslog server
-- systemd service on syslog server that runs python script
-- ddi routed to a vdn with _cov y if unconditionally_  (required for rona only)
-- Hunt Group has coverage path to itself (required for rona only)
-- depending on call volume, you need a cronjob to cleanup cdr outputs

 **Description:**
  - script listens on port 5144 UDP (configurable)
  - matches only extensions 75xx & 10xx (configurable)